EVgo Inc. (EVGO) Shares Down Despite Recent Market Volatility

 Conclusion

-In conclusion, EVgo Inc. (EVGO) has seen better performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+To sum up, EVgo Inc. (EVGO) has seen a mixed performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.